 Working as a therapist is unique to the individual.
 We hope to encourage that individuality in all our therapists.
 We are interested in each of our therapist's ideas and professional interests and will endeavor to both facilitate and support your work.

-We aim to actively encourage and facilitate each other’s growth by providing complementary and/or affordable CPD, workshops and seminars that educate, develop and challenge our thinking and our work.
+We aim to actively encourage and facilitate each other’s growth by hosting the Aashna village gatherings, provide complementary and/or affordable CPD, workshops and seminars that educate, develop and challenge our thinking and our work.

 If you as a practitioner have a particular interest, specialty, or passion about certain issues and would like to lead or facilitate your own workshops or seminars we will hope to support you through the practice.